sowcow/blog/content/posts/the-birds.md

 - Hitchcock
 ---

 Such a nice cinema.
-I'd say it's a classy and original take on the same subject as Hereditary.
+It's a classy and original take on the same subject as Hereditary.